-In 2018 and 2019, the public administration sector grew by 2.8% and 3.7%, respectively, due to an increase in the Government's payroll.
+In 2019, the public administration sector grew by 3.7% due to an increase in the Government's payroll.
 In 2020, the public administration sector grew by just 0.8% compared to 2019, mainly due to a moderate increase in the number of public sector employees that provided support to homeland security and health during the COVID-19 crisis, as well as a reduction in specific personnel relating to non-essential activities.
 In 2021, the public administration sector contracted by 1.7%, mainly due to the reduction of COVID-19-related duties of which part of the sector's personnel was responsible, as well as better public sector payroll management.
-In 2022, the public administration sector recovered from the decline registered during the previous year, growing by 8.5%, as a result of an increase in government employment, especially with respect to the central government, in connection with a griculture and education assistance programs.
+In 2022, the public administration sector recovered from the decline registered during the previous year, growing by 8.5%, as a result of an increase in government employment, especially with respect to the central government, in connection with agriculture and education assistance programs.
+In 2023, the public administration sector grew by 2.2%, due to a moderate increase in government employment in connection with social assistance programs, homeland security, healthcare and public infrastructure.